Blood in Stool: Top Causes & Effective Treatments You Need To Know

 Common Causes of Blood in Stool

-Healthcare providers typically consider the following possible causes of blood in stool, also known as bloody stool, rectal bleeding, or GI bleeding:
+Our gastroenterologists typically consider the following possible causes of blood in stool:

 • Hemorrhoids: Swollen blood vessel in the lower digestive tract, rectum, or anus that can rupture and bleed.
 This is especially true if you are passing bright red blood in your poop, a condition called hematochezia.

-• Anal Fissure: An anal fissure is a small tear in the lining of the anus, often caused by passing large or hard stool, straining, pregnancy, and more.
+• Anal Fissure: An anal fissure is a small tear in the lining of the anus.
+It is caused by passing hard stools, straining, pregnancy, and more.
 This can cause anal pain during and after bowel movement.
-Other symptoms include a visible cut or tear in the skin around your rectum and anus, and rectal bleeding.

-• Diverticular Disease: Diverticular disease arises from the formation of diverticula in the large intestine lining, leading to rectal bleeding.
-While many individuals remain asymptomatic, some may experience diverticulitis due to infection or inflammation in these pouches.
-Although relatively rare, these pouches can occasionally result in rectal bleeding with the presence of blood in the stool.
+• Diverticular Disease: It arises from the formation of diverticula in the large intestine lining, leading to rectal bleeding.
+While many individuals remain asymptomatic, some may experience diverticulitis due to infection in these pouches.

 FAQs

 If you notice blood in your stool, you should seek medical attention right away.
-While mild rectal bleeding may not be serious, persistent or large amounts of blood require immediate medical attention.
+While mild rectal bleeding may not be serious, large amounts of blood require immediate medical attention.

 Yes, constipation and straining to poop can cause rectal bleeding.
-When you strain, you can cause conditions like hemorrhoids or anal fissure, which may GI bleeding or rectal bleeding.
+When you strain, it can cause conditions like hemorrhoids or anal fissure.
 Very hard stool may tear the skin inside your anus, causing bleeding.
-Getting checked and treating your possible causes can help prevent this from happening.
+Getting checked and treating your possible causes can prevent this from happening.

 Healthcare providers can evaluate rectal bleeding or blood in stool in several ways to determine the cause.
-They might start by asking you questions about the circumstances surrounding your rectal bleeding or the blood in your stool.
-Your answers to these questions can help your provider determine which medical tests to follow up with.
-Diagnosis often involves a physical examination, a colonoscopy or sigmoidoscopy, and sometimes imaging studies to determine the source of bleeding.
+They might start by asking questions about the circumstances surrounding your rectal bleeding or the blood in your stool.

-You should seek medical attention if you notice persistent or significant bleeding, dark, tarry stools, large blood clots in your stool, or if symptoms like weight loss, fatigue, or abdominal pain accompany the blood.
+You should seek medical attention if you notice persistent or significant bleeding, dark, tarry stools, large blood clots in your stool.
+Other symptoms include weight loss, fatigue, or abdominal pain.

 Yes, the color of the blood can indicate its source:

-• Tarry stool with dark blood: This may indicate bleeding or blood clot in the upper GI tract.
+• Tarry stool with dark blood: Indicates bleeding or a blood clot in the upper GI tract.

-• Bright red blood: This may indicate bleeding in the lower GI tract.
+• Bright red blood: Indicates bleeding in the lower GI tract.

 In most cases, a minimal blood loss during bowel movement is harmless.
-However, you should see a healthcare provider to determine the exact cause of your bleeding, and you should consult your physician right away if you are facing excessive bleeding.
+However, you should see a healthcare provider to determine the exact cause of your bleeding.
+You should consult your physician right away if you are facing excessive bleeding.

 Depending on the cause, your bleeding may stop on its own.
 If it stops and doesn’t come back, it probably won’t need further treatment.
-But it would be best if you always kept an eye on any rectal bleeding or blood in your stool.
-Notice if it happens more than once, or if you have any other symptoms with it.
+However, it would be best if you always kept an eye on blood in your stool.
+Notice if it happens more than once, or if you have other symptoms.

 Table of Contents